LukasGoodman23/PegGame/README.md

 # PegGame
- A game to create an algorithm to beat the Cracker Barrel Peg Game
+ An algorithm to beat the Cracker Barrel Peg Game